The Supervision App Becomes the Pocket Probation Officer

 What the App Does

-The federal judiciary now recognizes virtual mobile applications as one of the technologies available for location monitoring.
+The federal judiciary recognizes virtual mobile applications as one of the technologies available for location monitoring.
 Its public materials describe a model in which the participant uses a smartphone or tablet, GPS location services, identity technology such as facial recognition or fingerprint verification, and a password to verify presence at a location.
-The same federal page distinguishes these apps from continuous 24/7 GPS ankle tracking: virtual mobile app supervision is framed as periodic spot-checking, generally suited for lower-risk people under supervision.
+The same federal guide distinguishes these apps from continuous 24/7 GPS ankle tracking: virtual mobile app supervision is framed as periodic spot-checking location sampling, generally suited for lower-risk, nonviolent people under supervision.

 The National Institute of Justice's Criminal Justice Testing and Evaluation Consortium summarizes the broader category: smartphone supervision apps may support remote reporting, treatment delivery, location tracking, calendars and reminders, goal setting, substance testing, accountability, behavior change, and case-management objectives.
 The promise is not only surveillance.
 It is supervision made portable.